lmu-cmsi371-spring2017/assignments/animated-tweened-scene.md

 Like the previous assignment, please send your repository’s URL to Ed Seim.
 Also like the previous assignment, automated feedback only covers code presentation and formatting.

 ## For Submission
 Modify the starter _scene.json_ so that it features a 2D animated scene that is written and directed (and implemented!) by _you_ and starring the “sprites” (actually parameterized drawing functions) from the preceding assignment.
-Ideally, your scene will work as a very brief animated short, with a quick and engaging little store and characters.
+Ideally, your scene will work as a very brief animated short, with a quick and engaging little story and characters.

 To support your new and improved animated scene, enhance the _keyframe-tweener.js_ animation module in the following ways.
 Of course, you should demonstrate these enhancements by using them in your own animated short (a.k.a. “eating your own dog food”).